TheHun89/Netflix-and-Spring-Boot/README.md

 ### Spring Cloud Gateway

 * **DEPRECATION WARNING**: Spring Cloud Gateway should be used instead of Zuul since Netflix no longer supports it.
 It is built on top of Spring WebFlux – uses reactive programming.
 You can build custom routes using RouteLocator; is good for security, logging.
+This branch has been refactored to use Spring Cloud Gateway.
+Spring Boot version changed to 4.1 for all services and Spring Cloud version to 2020.0.0.
+Changes were made to the pom and app.properties files along with other code changes in the classes.

 ### Configuration
 You can run multiple instances of the **currency exchange** service by using multiple ports.
 This would result in different ports being returned in the response body.
 To run a new instance on a different port in IntelliJ - select Run->Edit Configurations and duplilcate the instance.
 Then in VM options enter: -Dserver.port=8001 reimport all maven projects